Sadhvi Sharma

 Web Experience — Paven Launched May 2022

-The web experience was designed independently from mobile — not stretched, not responsive-scaled.
-Different context, different density, different user intent.
 Each financial goal gets its own dedicated planning view: budget, debt, retirement, education, and emergency funds modeled with full projection tooling.

-Outcomes & Impact
+07 — Outcomes & Business Impact

-24% Growth
+24%

-50% Bookings
+50%

 $7–8M

-Product valuation at time of engagement
+Product valuation at time of engagement.
+Better-prepared users reduced per-session Deloitte advisory costs.

 Beyond the metrics, Paven shifted how Meta thought about employee benefits.
-Financial wellness moved from a checkbox item to a product Meta was genuinely proud of — one that measurably reduced employee stress and improved their relationship with their own financial future.
+Financial wellness moved from a checkbox item to a product Meta was genuinely proud of — one that measurably reduced employee stress and improved employees' relationship with their own financial future.

 🧠